 Supplements and hormone therapy are other treatments that can help you move through menopause without a lot of life disruption and discomfort.

 The cause of many menopause symptoms is a disruption in estrogen and progesterone levels.
 Bioidentical hormones offer a natural solution to this imbalance with the administration of pellets inserted just under the skin.
 Hormones are time-released to offer you relief when you need it.
 Conventional hormone therapy is also available.

 MonaLisa Touch® is also available to help your vaginal dryness and discomfort during menopause.
 This non-invasive treatment improves circulation and stimulates collagen development in vaginal tissue, so sexual intercourse and day-to-day life improve.

 Once you pass through menopause, you’re at an increased risk of certain medical conditions such as heart disease, osteoporosis, and urinary incontinence.
 Dr. McNally offers advanced screenings and treatments to help prevent and manage these post-menopausal health concerns.

 Hormone therapy is also an important component in preserving bone health and reducing your risk of heart disease.

 After menopause, it’s important for you to stay active to protect your bones and heart.
 Continue to practice safe sex because you’re still at risk for a sexually transmitted disease even if you aren’t worried about pregnancy.

 If you’re approaching menopause, connect with a provider who can help you confidently move through this life transition with minimal discomfort and distress.
-Call Evergreen Integrative Gynecology, or book online, to learn how you can stay on top of your health during menopause.
+Call Evergreen Women's Health, PC., or book online, to learn how you can stay on top of your health during menopause.